Close-up of three speckled Coturnix quail eggs on a natural brown surface.

 Keep treats small and occasional.
 In my setup, I offer BSFL and other protein boosters no more than twice a week to avoid diluting the balanced feed.

 Absolutely.
 A simple kitchen scale (ideally one that measures grams) and a tracking log let you monitor each hen’s output and selectively hatch from your top layers over time.
-I use the FlockStar App on my phone to not only track eggs, but also our hatches and birds.
+I use the FlockStar App to track eggs, hatches, and individual birds.